godotengine/godot-docs/tutorials/asset_pipeline/exporting_projects.rst

 -  **Export every single file** - This mode exports every single file in the project.
-This is good to test if something is being forgotten, but developers often have a lot of unrelated stuff around in the dev dir, which makes it a bad idea.
+This is good to test if something is being forgotten, but developers often have a lot of unrelated stuff around in the dev directory, which makes it a bad idea.

 -  **Export only resources** - Only resources are exported.
 For most projects, this is enough.
 However many developers like to use custom datafiles in their games.
-To compensate for this, filters can be added for extra extensions (like, *.txt,*.csv, etc).
+To compensate for this, filters can be added for extra extensions (like, *.txt,*.csv, etc.).

 -  **Export only selected resources** - Only select resources from a list are exported.
 This is probably overkill for most projects, but